top of page

 Dusky is more problematic.

-Male Dusky are probably identifiable in most cases as they have more orange-red on the pronotum, two thirds of the front are reddish with a black wedge in the centre of the rear edge.
+Male Dusky are identifiable as they have a large amount of orange-red on the pronotum, two thirds of the front are reddish with a black wedge in the centre of the rear edge.

 The females of Heath and Dusky are very difficult to separate, although habitat can be useful clue.